2511 Oakcrest Ave, Greensboro, NC 27408

-There are various types of full and partial dentures.
+Full and partial dentures come in many types.
 Depending on your condition and desires, we can find the right solution for you.
 If you are interested in a replacement denture or would like to know more about denture options, please make an appointment for a consultation.

 AvaDent Digital Dentures

 You expect the latest, most advanced dental procedures from Dr. Farless, and that's exactly what you get with AvaDent Digital Dentures.
-Only AvaDent lets you regain your youthful smile with the natural look and feel you thought you had lost forever.
+That youthful smile you remember can be yours again with AvaDent.
 With AvaDent's revolutionary, digital CAD/CAM technology, we can take a digital record of your mouth and create your beautiful new smile with a precise computer fit in just two appointments.
 For more information, download the AvaDent brochure.

 AvaDent advantages over traditional dentures: